Published By Faith Stewart at September 5th, 2019

 Learn business loan secrets with our free, sure-fire guide

 This tip is unique to women owned businesses, meaning it is another advantage you can have over businesses run primarily by male entrepreneurs.
-While this certification does not mean you are guaranteed anything in the realm of start up business loans for women, it could be a determining factor depending on what variables the lender may be working with.
+While this certification does not mean you are guaranteed anything when trying to get start up business loans for women, it could be a determining factor depending on what variables the lender may be working with.

 There are two options for businesses who wish to qualify as a certified woman-owned small business (WOSB).
 The Federal Contract Program will let business owners self-certify.
 The other option is to work with one of the four SBA approved third party certifiers.
 There is no advantage of one over the other, except that it is free to self-certify, while there is a fee for a third-party certification.